FACULTY AND STAFF

 Center Directors

-Erin Vinoski Thomas, Ph.D., is the Associate Director of the Center for Leadership in Disability, and is also a Research Assistant Professor in the department of Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
-Dr. Vinoski Thomas’s research focuses on disability health disparities, with an emphasis on identifying and promoting holistic health behaviors particularly among women and girls with disabilities.
+Erin Vinoski Thomas, Ph.D., is the Director of the Center for Leadership in Disability and is also a Research Associate Professor in the Department of Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
+Dr. Vinoski Thomas’s research focuses on disability health disparities, with an emphasis on identifying and promoting holistic health behaviors, particularly among women and girls with disabilities.

 Prior to earning her Ph.D., Dr. Vinoski Thomas served as a Disability and Health Fellow with the National Association of County and City Health Officials; in this role, she supported a national program providing technical assistance to local health departments across the US to increase their inclusion of people with disabilities in their policies, programs, and services.